 Freezing your fruit beforehand or adding ice means your smoothie will be similar to a sorbet.
 You can control the texture by freezing some ingredients, keeping others fresh, or adding a little or extra liquid.

 I’ll create more smoothie bowl recipes like this one in my next blog posts, but for now, I suggest trying my smoothie recipes like kiwi papaya smoothie, banana blueberry breakfast smoothie, and plum smoothie.

 HOW DO I MAKE A WATERMELON SMOOTHIE BOWL?

 As you can see, the watermelon is a perfect shape for a ready-made bowl – all you need to do is cut off one end.
-Scoop out a small hole in the watermelon, insert your hand blender and start blending that watermelon!
-No need for a jug or food processor!
+Scoop out a small hole in the watermelon, insert your hand blender, and start blending that watermelon!
+No need for a high speed blender, jug, or food processor!

 Watermelon is incredibly juicy, so as you blend, loads of juice will come to the surface.
 Scoop out 3 cups of watermelon juice and set aside, then use the watermelon rind as a bowl to add the rest of the ingredients.

 - Chopped mango